AnkitDeshpande/Book-My-Bus/README.md

 2. Configure the MySQL database:

-   - Create a new MySQL database named `bookmybus`.
+   - Create a new MySQL database named `masaidb`.
    - Update the database configuration in `src/main/resources/application.properties` with your MySQL connection details.

 3. Build the project: